aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 where:
 * `PROJECT_NAME` is the name of the project that you used for the quickstart build step.

 Once the solver is completed, you should see a message back from the solver that the problem was completed and that the result was SATISFIABLE.
 The results from the run will be stored in an S3 bucket called: `ACCOUNT_NUMBER-us-east-1-PROJECT_NAME` in a `/tmp` directory.
-You can download and inspect them.
+You can download and inspect them [BK: Explain how.].
 In addition we show you later on in this file how to inspect the solver in real time using _CloudWatch Logs_.

 Voila!